Your Vulnerability Is True Strength

-Vulnerability is the doorway to love, and gives us access to true strength.
+Vulnerability is the doorway to knowing ourselves as love, and gives us access to true strength.
 For many of us, self-protective armor is usually unconsciously erected at a young age.
-Although we think it will help us, it is actually the cause of much of our adult suffering, because it seems to separate us from the very love we desire.
+Although we think it will help us, it is actually the cause of much of our adult suffering, because it seems to separate us from knowing ourselves as the very love we already are.
 Awareness of it is a big step toward freedom.

 Often, when we are faced with something that feels threatening to us, we unconsciously retreat behind a wall of self-protection.
-It is the self-protection itself that creates far more suffering than the thing we think we are afraid of.
-The wall blocks our awareness of the true strength within, where we are actually completely safe.
+We don't realize that the self-protection itself creates far more suffering than the thing we think we are afraid of.
+We create a mental / emotional wall that blocks our awareness of the true strength within, where we are actually completely safe.

 I want to be clear that I’m not discouraging you to do what you need to do to take care of yourself if you’re in an environment that could cause you harm.
-However, the only place where there is true safety is within, in the space between thoughts, where we can experience ourselves as Spirit.
-This Neutral Observer Meditation can help you know yourself as Spirit.
+However, the only place where there is true safety is within, in the space between thoughts, where we can experience ourselves as Pure Awareness.
+This Neutral Observer Meditation can help you know yourself as Pure Awareness.

-For many of us, to survive the hurts of childhood, this armoring was adopted in the hopes it would help us deal with pain.
-But as adults, that same armor serves to separate us from our own healing and positive energy as well as our ability to experience love and connection with others.
+For many of us, to survive the hurts of childhood, this armoring was adopted in the hopes it would help protect us from pain.
+But as adults, that same armor serves to separate us from our own peace and healing energy as well as our ability to experience love and connection with others.

 The irritation or anger is the armoring I’m talking about.
 It can erect itself in a fraction of a second, making it look like the other person did something horribly wrong, when all that really happened is that we had a flash of a thought, believed it, and felt fear.
 Then we immediately feel resistance to the person or situation.
 I have found it extremely valuable to go back to the moment when I felt the fear and in the “replay” allow myself to feel that unprotected feeling – to feel the vulnerability that was there before the “protection” arose.
 In other words, replay the situation in your mind, but feel the fear without engaging in any kind of self-defense.
 Then notice what the thought was that created the fear and decline to invest the thought with belief.

 In my daily meditations, I make it a point to find the place of unprotected vulnerability inside myself.
 Then, by staying with that sensation of surrender, something magical happens.
 At first I feel fear, then it becomes clear that “fear” is actually a word we assign to the negative feeling that happens when we resist vulnerability!
-When I don’t label that feeling and just allow it to be here, there is a tremendous feeling of relief and letting go that is quite delicious!
+When I don’t label that feeling and just allow it to be here I experience it as pure sensation.
+It is actually just a vibration.
+Then, gradually, there is a feeling of relief and letting go.

-The problem with armored self-protection is that we think we use it to take care of ourselves, but instead, we block our own love and end up hurting ourselves.
-When we give up defending ourselves, our own prison walls come down and love floods in.
+The problem with armored self-protection is that we think it will help us, but instead, it is the separating from ourselves that creates the very suffering we are trying to avoid.
+When we give up defending ourselves, our own prison walls come down and we experience the love we already are.